 Commemorated annually on February 10th, World Pulses Day provides an opportunity for the international community to celebrate the importance of pulses in ensuring a sustainable and healthy future.

-Facts about World Pulses Day
+Top 10 Facts for 2026 World Pulses Day in the UK

 In the News and Trending in the UK for World Pulses Day